-Expert Senior Living Advisors from A Place for Mom can help direct you to Alzheimer's Care facilities.
+Expert Senior Living Advisors from A Place for Mom can help direct you to Alzheimer's Care communities.
 Together, we will find the perfect fit for your loved one; and we will provide direction and support as needed.
-We partner with 7 Alzheimer's Care facilities in ND and the surrounding area, so there are many options to choose from.
+We partner with 7 Alzheimer's Care communities in ND and the surrounding area, so there are many options to choose from.
 A Place for Mom is the largest senior living referral service in North America, and we can help you make a good choice at no cost to you.

 Looking for general info?
 Click here for more on Alzheimer's Care in Bismarck.

 Memory care services provide assistance to people who require specialized memory care.
 This type of community provides specialized aid in a location principally designed with various safety features.
-Memory care living environments possess supervised areas to prevent roamingwhich is a typical symptom of Dementia.
+Memory care living environments possess supervised areas to prevent roaming which is a typical symptom of Dementia.
 Residents may live in semi-private apartments or private rooms.
 This kind of community provides 24-hour supervised care with meals, health management, and recreational activities for occupants.
 North Dakota maintains specific regulations related to this type of community.

 Cost of living can be a big influence when determining which community is best for you or your loved one’s needs.
 The rent burden for Bismarck is around 13.4% of the average monthly income.
 The median monthly cost for rent in Bismarck is $925 and the median price for a home for Bismarck is approximately $220,972.